nokamoto/esp4g/README.md

     - selector: "/eps4g.ping.PingService/Send"

-      # Esp allows an incoming request if 'x-api-key' metadata contains one of the following keys.
+      # Esp allows an incoming request only if it satisfies all requirements.
       # default: nil
-      registered_api_keys:
+      requirements:
+          # The authentication provider identifier.
-        - guest
+        - provider_id: local
 ```

 #### Histogram configuration